What’s the first thing most marketers think of when hearing the term SEO? Keywords, of course!

 Take basketball, for example.
 The topic encompasses everything that relates to the game.
 In this case, it could be anything from basketball rules, information about players to merchandising, and more.

 Notice how a topic does not define what the person is searching for, specifically.
 It’s not its purpose.
 It defines all areas that people are searching for around it.

 Defining the search intent further is the role of a keyword.
 It outlines what specific information the person’s looking for.
 In the case of basketball, it could be basketball caps.

-Breaking topics by categories (i.e. industries) allow you to access only the phrases related to what you sell, simply.
+Breaking topics by categories (i.e. industries) allows you to access only the phrases related to what is relevant to you.

 Let’s bring it all together.